 The provincial share of education funding is calculated by deducting each school board's revenue from property taxes from the total funding allocation determined by the education funding formulas.
-Tax revenue is based on 38 per cent of the 2022 calendar year property taxes and 62 per cent of the 2023 calendar year property taxes, plus 2022 supplementary taxes less 2022 tax write-offs.
+Tax revenue is based on 38 per cent of the 2023 calendar year property taxes and 62 per cent of the 2024 calendar year property taxes, plus 2023 supplementary taxes less 2023 tax write-offs.

 The expenses of a school board that are not incurred in a fiscal year by reason of strike affecting the operations of the school board will be recovered by the Province.
 The amount is equal to the "strike savings" less the "eligible expenses" incurred by the school board and approved by the Minister.
 The Minister shall approve expenses if they are necessarily incurred by the school board in connection with the strike and the amount of those expenses is reasonable in the circumstances.
-For additional information please see memorandum 2020: SB01 "Eligible Expenses Resulting from Labour Disruption."
+For additional information please see memorandum 2022: SB34 "Costs Not Incurred as a Result of Strikes and Eligible Expenses Resulting from Labour Disruptions."